NousAItech/email-agent-supervisor/README.md

 ## Summary

 Email Agent Supervisor is a lightweight governance layer for automated email agents.
 It detects high-impact situations (M&A interest, legal/compliance requests, security/fraud signals) and decides whether to auto-reply, escalate to a human, or block the workflow.
-Building AI course project.

 ## Background